 1 It gives details about your church and its members.
 The church directory printing project is a source of important information.
 Members and others can quickly get the information they need.
 It will help them feel connected to the church.

-3 A church directory fosters a sense of community.
+3 A church directory printing project fosters a sense of community.
 Your church is your second family, and you want your members to feel the same way.
 Seeing their name on a membership list lets them know they’re part of the same group and working towards the same goals.
 Personal connections deepen when people share a sense of belonging.

 5 Members can connect more easily.
 When you invite new members to church social occasions, they likely spend time socializing with each other.
 Their kids may also have met and enjoyed playing together.
-If these families want to get together, they can use the directory to stay in touch.
+If these families want to get together, they can use the church directory printing project to stay in touch.
 If you have a larger church, they may have met dozens of people.
 A directory can help them keep track of everyone.

 6 People prefer printed directories.
-Online church directories have become increasingly popular, but printed directories are still the most popular choice for churches.
+Online church directories have become increasingly popular, but printed church directories are still the most popular choice for churches.

 11 Steps to Church Directory Printing